 Retsina is a Greek wine where pieces of pine resin are added during the wine making process giving it a rather pungent (read: Pine-O-Cleen) flavour.
 For the uninitiated, it can be a little like drinking battery acid but once you're used to it, it ‘s quite pleasant.
 It's worth trying at least once - it'll put hair on your chest, if nothing else.

-If it's the Greek experience you're after, the Corinthian takes on all comers.
 There are others that go highbrow, but here it's so old-school it practically wrote the book on it - red and white checked tablecloths are covered in clear plastic, big murals on the walls depict women being serenaded by sheep farming bouzouki players, Laminex tables and wood panelling everywhere.

 Sideways, try the peas slow braised with tomato or broad beans cooked simply and a perfect accompaniment to a large platter of mixed grilled meat like crisp skinned pork, slice of tender garlicky lamb and pieces of chicken rubbed in oregano.